flutter/website/src/content/ui/assets/asset-transformation.md

         - package: vector_graphics_compiler
 ```

-With this configuration, `assets/logo.svg` will be transformed by the
+With this configuration, `assets/logo.svg` is transformed by the
 [`vector_graphics_compiler`][] package as it is copied to the build output.
 This
 package precompiles SVG files into an optimized binary files that can be
 displayed using the [`vector_graphics`][] package, like so: